bablokb/pi-boot-switch/README.md

 -------------

 Besides the tutorial in
-[doc/simple-usage.md] (./doc/simple-usage.md "simple usage") there is no extensive documentation, as all the options should be self-explantory.
+[doc/simple-usage.md] (./doc/simple-usage.md "simple usage") there is
+currently no extensive documentation.
+Options not covered in the tutorial are either not yet implemented, or for special use.
+Please check the code before using them.

 For a short help just run